-Everyone loves when spring appears and the snow begins to melt in Minnesota.
+Although it seems like a far-fetched thought, everyone loves when spring appears and the snow begins to melt in Minnesota.
 That is if you don’t have dogs and a backyard that consists of any mud.
 Maybe it’s inevitable and your dog will find any mud they can get their paws on or you just built a house and your yard is still bare dirt.

 Most of us do not have the time or energy for giving our dogs a bath every time they get dirty playing outside.
 A better solution to muddy paws and fur could be finding a way to eliminate the mud.

 Changing the ground cover is the most obvious solution to solving the mud problem.
-Choosing the right covering could differ depending on your situation.
+Choosing the right coverage could differ depending on your situation.
 Here are a few options, keep reading for more in-depth details:

 - Rubber Mats